davidebasile/site/index.md

 </p>

 <p align="justify">
-As of 2023, I have contributed approximately 50 peer-reviewed papers to conferences and journals spanning the domains of theoretical computer science, formal methods, software engineering and dependable computing.
+As of 2023, I have contributed approximately 50 peer-reviewed papers to conferences and journals spanning the domains of theoretical computer science and formal methods in software engineering.
 With only a few exceptions, I have served as the primary author for all of these contributions.

 </p>